-Ms. Spangenberg was recognized by The Best Lawyers in America® for Insurance Law in 2018 and the ten years immediately preceding.
+Ms. Spangenberg was recognized by The Best Lawyers in America® for Insurance Law in 2020 and the 12 years immediately preceding.
 She was also named a 2017 "Atlanta Lawyer of the Year" in the area of Insurance Law by The Best Lawyers in America®.
 Since 2011, Ms. Spangenberg has been recognized as a Georgia "Super Lawyer" in Insurance Coverage by Super Lawyers magazine.
-She is a founding member of the American College of Coverage and Extracontractual Counsel, www.americancollegecec.org, an organization of preeminent coverage and extra-contractual lawyers, representing the interests of both insurers and policyholders dedicated to promoting the creative, ethical and efficient adjudication of insurance coverage and extra-contractual disputes.
+She is a founding member of the American College of Coverage Counsel (ACCC), www.americancollegecec.org, an organization of preeminent coverage and extra-contractual lawyers, representing the interests of both insurers and policyholders dedicated to promoting the creative, ethical and efficient adjudication of insurance coverage and extra-contractual disputes.
 Ms. Spangenberg has also been named a Top Attorney in Georgia by Atlanta magazine and a Top Lawyer by Corporate Counsel magazine.
 She has been selected a Top Rated Lawyer in “Commercial Litigation” by Martindale-Hubbell and American Lawyer Media in The American Lawyer & Corporate Counsel magazine.
-She has been recognized among the world’s leading insurance lawyers in Who's Who Legal: Insurance & Reinsurance 2017.
+She has been recognized among the world’s leading insurance practitioners in Who's Who Legal: Insurance & Reinsurance in 2017, 2018 and 2019.
 Ms. Spangenberg is AV® Preeminent™ rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.